About Zebra Drums

 S.A.S.
 (Spring Action Suspension) mounting system

-This revolutionary new suspension system reacts every time the batter head is struck.
-It allows the shell to move in only one direction but yet giving the shell all the room it needs to sound to its full potential.
-It offers a much more stable suspension of the toms and results in a more open sounding drum in comparison to the conventional suspension systems.
+All these features combined makes for a much more stable suspension of the toms and results in a much more open (and dynamically) sounding drum in comparison to the conventional suspension systems.
 In combination with this unique suspension, the free floating system and stave shell construction these drums give an unbelievable warm tone and offer the absolute maximum in tuning range.
 I designed a similar system for the floor tom configuration.
 Every piece of the suspension is custom made.
-I’ve fitted a universal plate to the suspension so every type of bracket can be bolted on.
-All tom toms are fitted with this suspension.
+All rack toms are standard fitted with a Pearl tom bracket.
+I spent so much time testing different brackets and found that this bracket gives you the best tone, by far.
+All tom toms are fitted with the S.A.S. mounting system.